flutter_litert 2.5.2

 Custom ops #

-flutter_litert bundles MediaPipe's Convolution2DTransposeBias custom op out of the box.
+flutter_litert bundles MediaPipe's Convolution2DTransposeBias custom op out of the box on native platforms.
 To use it, call addMediaPipeCustomOps() on your interpreter options before creating the interpreter:

 final options = InterpreterOptions();